Skip to main content

 Type annotations

-The Weave Content API is designed to primarily be used through type annotations, which signal to Weave that traced inputs and outputs should be processed and stored as content blobs.
+The Weave Content API is primarily designed for use through type annotations, which signal to Weave that traced inputs and outputs should be processed and stored as content blobs.

 import weave